Istanbul Metro: Platforms

 Since the different lines of the Istanbul Metro have different specifications, most notably car length, there is no uniform length for platforms.
 The oldest platforms of the network, built between 1989 and 2002 on the M1 line, are 100 m and can accommodate trains up to 4 cars long.
 Platforms on the M2, M3, M4, M7 and M11 lines span about 180 m and can each accommodate trains up to 8 cars long.
 Platforms on the M5 line can accommodate up to 6-car trains, whiles platforms on the M6, M8, and M9 lines are accommodate 4-car trains.

 Sections of platforms are subject to close during off-peak hours, especially on the M2 line.
 While platforms on the M2 line are open fully during peak hours, capacity is reduced to 4-car trains during off-peak hours.
 Platforms on the M5, M7, M8 and M11 lines are protected by platform edge doors.
 Except on funicular lines, most platforms of the Istanbul Metro consist of two side platforms or one island platform.
 Five stations consist of two island platforms, serving three tracks in a configuration known as the Spanish Solution.
 These stations are Otogar on the M1 line, Yenikapı and Sanayi on the M2 line, Olimpiyat on the M9 line, and Bostancı on the M4 line.

+Design

+The stations on the M1 line, which were built in the 1980s and 1990s, are very functional and plain in design.
+Like many stations built during this period, the stations use fluorescent tubes as light sources, and are decorated with tiled floors and ceiling panels made of white plastic ceiling slats.
+Platforms of stations on the M1 line are supported by square and tiled central columns (e.g. Aksaray, Emniyet - Fatih and Topkapı - Ulubatlı.)

+Stations on the M2 line built between 2000 and 2011, care was taken to use light colors.
+For this reason, the basic wall color of the stations is white.
+In order to make people not confuse the stations and to make them more memorable, some characteristic patterns were also implemented. (e.g. colored stripes/tiles on walls).

+Stations on the M7 line, which were built between 2017 and 2020, mostly use a combination of gray and white colors.
+Since the line has fully automated driverless vehicles, passengers are prevented from falling onto the tracks by using platform screen doors (PSDs).